 It’s important to hire the right general contractor, so do your homework.

 Ask for recommendations and read reviews.
 Look for someone who has worked on projects similar to yours.

 If you find someone that might be a good candidate, sit down and talk with them.
 You want someone who understands your goals and is intentional in communicating with you.
 A good general contractor will be happy to answer questions and provide estimates before they take any money.
 Ask for references and CALL THEM.
 Ask what sets them apart from their closest competitors.
 Get to know them as well as you can and be prepared for this process to take a while.
 Rushing into a remodel is the quickest way to find someone who will just tell you what you want to hear rather than finding someone who truly has your best interests in mind.

 We put together a free resource with all the things you need to know before hiring a general contractor.
-You can download it HERE: [link to lead generator].
+You can download it HERE.